-LNG exports would raise domestic natural gas prices, which would burden the U.S. consumers who can least afford the increase and disadvantage domestic manufacturing.
-The DOE/FE must consider Emera's application in the context of both of these studies, but also go beyond these studies to consider the profound tradeoffs entailed by exporting an increasingly valuable U.S. fuel rather than supporting and enhancing its use domestically.
+Information Administration ("EIA"), studied the impact of LNG exports on domestic prices and concluded that the exports will increase prices, with higher volumes causing more drastic increases.8 The second, conducted by NERA Economic Consulting, focused on the macroeconomic effects of LNG exports, which it found would be a net positive while at the same time confirming that LNG exports would raise domestic natural gas prices, which would burden the U.S. consumers who can least afford the increase and disadvantage domestic manufacturing.9 The DOE/FE must consider Gasfin's application in the context of both of these studies, but also go beyond these studies to consider the profound tradeoffs entailed by exporting an increasingly valuable U.S. fuel rather than supporting and enhancing its use domestically.

-While the existing studies already demonstrate that natural gas exports - whether they be in the form of LNG or CNG - are not in the public interest, the DOE/FE must also consider whether the studies performed to date - even if considered in the light most favorable to natural gas export applicants - provide the agency with a sufficiently reliable record upon which to approve any further natural gas export applications to non-FTA Nations.
-On May 29, 2014, the DOE/FE requested that the EIA update its study of LNG exports to include "lower-48 [LNG] exports of 12 billion standard cubic feet per day (Bcf/d), 16 Bcf/d, and 20 Bcf/d phased in at a rate of 2 Bcf/d starting in 2015."
-The DOE also requested that the EIA update its modeling analysis to include Annual Energy Outlook 2014 (AEO 2014) data as its starting point.
-The DOE/FE request constitutes clear understanding and admission that the existing studies, which were based on AEO 2011 data and only modeled export levels of 6 Bcf/d and 12 Bcf/d, no longer provide a reliable record that permits DOE/FE to determine whether a natural gas export application is in the public interest.
-Consideration of the subject application should therefore be suspended until those studies are completed.
+While the existing studies already demonstrate that LNG exports are not in the public interest, the DOE/FE must also consider whether the studies performed to date - even if considered in the light most favorable to LNG export applicants - provide the agency with a sufficiently reliable record upon which to approve any further LNG export applications to non-FTA Nations.
+On May 29, 2014, the DOE/FE requested that the EIA update its study of LNG exports to include "lower-48 [LNG] exports of 12 billion standard cubic feet per day (Bcf/d), 16 Bcf/d, and 20 Bcf/d phased in at a rate of 2 Bcf/d starting in 2015."10 The DOE also requested that the EIA update its modeling analysis to include Annual Energy Outlook 2014 (AEO 2014)